-When Ed, a business man who had fallen on hard times, came for personal coaching, he desperately wanted to change.
+When Ed, a business man who had fallen on hard times, signed up for personal coaching, he told me he desperately wanted to change.

-  When conventional approaches failed, he turned to energy work, group work, bodywork, and spirit work.
-He'd been rubbed and Rolfed.
-He'd chanted and channeled.
-He'd meditated, listened to tapes, and done affirmations.
+When conventional approaches failed, he’d turned to energy work, group work, bodywork, and spirit work.
+He’d been rubbed and Rolfed.
+He’d chanted and channeled.
+He’d meditated, listened to tapes, and done affirmations.

 But, none of it worked.

-  As our coaching progressed, I began to see patterns in Ed's oscillating behaviour.
-And the structural-underpinnings of his oscillation.
-When Ed described what he called a "typical" experience" for him, the structure became clear.
+As coaching progressed, I began to see patterns in Ed’s oscillating behaviour.
+And beneath those patterns, the structural-underpinnings that I believed gave rise to his oscillating.

 Ed: I entered the building and proceeded to the reception area for the department in which I was interested.
-When I ascertained that I was in the appropriate office, I informed the young woman at the desk who I was, and that I wished to secure an interview for the position advertised.
-[That's really how he talked.
-And with a kind of put-on English accent.]
+When I ascertained that I was in the appropriate office, I informed the young woman at the desk that I wished to secure an interview for the position advertised.
+[That’s really how he talked.
+With a put-on English accent.]

 Me: What happened next?

 Ed: Without hardly looking at me, the little snip at the desk ordered me to take a seat and fill out the application form she thrust at me.